hugo

 Switch from jekyll

 When I first want to build a blog and counter jekyll, I’m really happy about the result for only working for days.
 It’s easy, fast and GitHub Pages supported.
 I found this great tutorial on YouTube by Thomas Bradley.
 It really makes everything clear and simple to build basic framework of the website.
-With a little help from Bootstrap
+With a little help from Bootstrap, I, even never build a website myself, finished first version of my blog within a week.
+Then I found Hugo, same static website generator by golang.
+It’s really fast compare to jekyll, Hugo benchmark.
+It completed 5,000 posts in 7 second.
+It could be a main advantage of hugo inherit by golang.

 Pros